aprilbian/SEPT/README.md

 Test:

-We provide checkpoint for the setting snr = 10, reconstructed_points = 2048 and bottleneck_size = 300.
-Change the parameters and type
+We provide checkpoint for the setting snr = 10, reconstructed_points = 2048 and bottleneck_size = 300, available [here](https://drive.google.com/file/d/1Bty9ELdfqjdEdRaQ3pBaIQFjMpd1Eq5n/view?usp=sharing).
+Place it in the folder 'log/300_2048_snr10/checkpoints'  Change the parameters and type
 for evaluation.
 ```
 python test_pctrans.py